 Why go?
-It’s the perfect place for breakfast.
+Because breakfast is the most important meal of the day and La Cigale delivers.
 Grab a lemon and sugar crêpe, a ham baguette or a bagel and stock up on cheeses, cured meats, antipasto, chocolate, seafood and other treats.
 Head to nearby Dove Myer Robinson Park for brilliant Auckland views.

 What is it?
 A beloved area for eating, drinking, shopping and hanging out, Ponsonby is where cool kids of all ages hang.
 K road is more eclectic (and the heart of our LGBT+ community) but both have outstanding food – try Coco’s Cantina, Apero, Satya Chai Lounge, Orphan’s Kitchen, Azabu, Cotto or Gemmayze Street.

 Why go?
 Eat at Ponsonby Central for a peek at local Auckland life; you’ll find everything from Argentine barbecue to German pastries and Thai street food.
 Both areas have a wide range of independent stores and plenty of fascinating characters.
 At night there are bars and restaurants to please all tastes.
 For drinks try Shanghai Lil’s, the Vodka Room or Love Bucket.

 What is it?
 One of Auckland’s dramatic black sand west coast beaches.
 There are no major eateries or retail here, just wild coastal beauty and (in summer) a rowdy colony of gannets and their fuzzy chicks.